mdickers47/autopilot/README.md

 general strategy is to dump the model to a json file and make any corrections by hand.

+Why do we only use 10 days of history?
+Because that is the default maximum that homeassistant stores, and reddit is full of warnings that it will become unusably slow if you try to store more.

 ## Usage

 `$ ./autopilot.py --model_file /model.json/ model`